A Good Man - Cover

 Chapter 36: Another Offer

-Clarissa’s guests started to drift off home after about an hour in the conservatory—it was a school night after all.
-And even though Clarissa wanted me to stay the night with her now that we had her mother’s permission, I didn’t have a change of clothes with me for the next morning.
+Clarissa’s guests started to drift off home after about an hour in the conservatory—it was a school night, after all.
+Clarissa wanted me to stay the night now that we had her mother’s permission, but I didn’t have a change of clothes for the next morning.
 Or any pyjamas to sleep in (mind you, Clarissa said I wouldn’t need them).
 Or my toothbrush.
-I did, however, agree to stay another couple of hours and leave at around half eleven so I could get to bed for midnight.
+I did, however, agree to stay another couple of hours and leave around half eleven so I could get to bed by midnight.

 “I bet that somebody’s forgotten something,” Clarissa said, pushing herself up off the sofa.
 “Probably Grace.
 She can be stupid like that sometimes.”